FireHead90544/how-cli/README.md

 # how
-An AI-based CLI assistant to help you with command line &amp; shell.
+An AI-based CLI assistant to help you with command line & shell.